SchlossLab/Schubert_AbxD01_mBio_2015/README.md

 README
 ======

-This repository corresponds to the manuscript "MANUSCRIPT TITLE" that is under consideration at JOURNAL.
+This repository corresponds to the manuscript "Alterations of the Murine Gut Microbiota that Lead to *Clostridium difficile* Colonization" that is under consideration at JOURNAL.

-Here you will see the R markdown file, markdown file, and pdf versions of the figures.
-An html-rendered version of the exectued R markdown file can be found HERE.
+Looking at the html rendered verion of the PAPER.Rmd file, you will find the body of the paper as well as the figures and corresponding analysis.